j-schreiber/js-guideline-package-architecture/README.md

 # How To Use

-All metadata types with recommendations have a brief readme with more details.
-Open it to read it.
+You can find all recommendations in the [metadata-types](metadata-types) folder.
+Each type has a brief readme with more details.